Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 ## How to use the tool

-Copy the tool from your host PC to the device, e.g. via SSH.
-On the device make sure to have access to the rbf file, e.g. by mounting your SD card.
+Copy the tool from your host PC to the device, e.g. via SSH (use `util/scp_tool.sh` as example).
+On the device make sure to have access to the rbf-file, e.g. by mounting your SD card.
+Then run the tool (use `util/config_fpga.sh` as example).
-Run the tool.

-The scripts in the `util` directory should give you a general idea, although you will most likely need to make changes if you want to use them. `SCP` the tool first, then run the configure script.